npfernandes/ensemblify/docs/source/installation.rst

       g++ -O3 --fast-math -o FASPR src/*.cpp

-4. Add an environment variable with the path to your FASPR executable to your ``conda`` environment:
+4. Add an environment variable with the path to your FASPR executable to your ``ensemblify_env`` conda environment:

    .. code-block:: bash